| ⇦ |

 In C₄ plants the leaf cells have two types of chloroplasts. the mesophyll cells of the leaf possess smaller chloroplasts that have well-defined grana but do not accumulate starch.
 The mesophyll cells of C₄ plants exhibit high activity of phosphoenol pyruvate(PEP) carboxylas, which catalyses the reaction of CO₂ with PEP to form oxaloacetic acid (through C₄ cycle) which later reduced to malic acid.
 Malic acid is then translocated to bundle sheath cell for further decarboxylation.
 Within th bundle sheath c

-Related Questions: - Which of the following gene is responsible for biological nitrogen fixation
+- Which of the following is common among mammals

 Topics: Photosynthesis in Higher Plants